-|Pastel Ball Python:||$50||The basic pastel ball python is more yellow than usual.
-Today, there are several different lines, each slightly different.|
+|Pastel:||$50||The basic pastel is more yellow than usual.
+There are several different lines, each slightly different.|

-|Super Pastel Ball Python:||$100||The super pastel has two sets of the pastel morph gene.
+|Super Pastel:||$100||The super pastel has 2 sets of the pastel morph gene.
 This means that they’re even more yellow.|

-|Lemon Blast Ball Python:||$125||Lemon blast ball pythons are pastels that were bred to a pinstripe.
-They have the pastel’s yellow color and the pinstripe’s thin pattern.|
+|Lemon Blast:||$125||Lemon blasts are pastels that were bred with a pinstripe.
+They have the pastel’s yellow color and the pinstripe’s thinly-striped pattern.|

-|Bumblebee Ball Python:||$100||Bumblebees are the offspring of a pastel and a spider.
+|Bumblebee:||$100||Bumblebees are the offspring of a pastel and a spider.
 They have the spider’s blotchy pattern and a yellow-white or yellow-brown background.|

-|Axanthic Ball Python:||$300||These snakes are silvery-gray and black.|
+|Axanthic:||$300||Axanthics are a silvery-gray and black.|

-|Enchi Pastel Yellow Belly:||$750||These snakes are the result of three different morph genes.
+|Enchi Pastel:||$750||Enchis are the result of 3 morph genes.
 They look like a cleaned up mandarin pastel.|

-|Lemon Pastel Yellow Belly:||$120||These are like a regular pastel, but with a yellow belly too.|
+|Lemon Pastel:||$120||Like a regular pastel, but with a yellow belly.|

-|Lemon Pastel Pied:||$1200-1300||These snakes are like a dusky colored pastel, but pied, i.e., they have large pure white sections.|
+|Lemon Pastel Pied:||$1200-1300||These snakes are like a dusky-colored pastel, but pied, i.e. they have large pure white sections.|

-|Pastel Super Cinnamon:||$500||Pastel super cinnamons are like super cinnamons, but a little lighter.
-They’re a mid brown or mid-gray/silver color, all along their bodies.|
+|Pastel Super Cinnamon:||$500||Pastel super cinnamons are like super cinnamons, but lighter.
+They have a mid-brown or mid-gray or silver color along their bodies.|

-How to Identify a Pastel Ball Python
+How To Identify a Pastel Ball Python

 At the same time, they were imported by Graziani Reptiles—these two lines still exist today, and are slightly different.
 There’s a little disagreement over who brought them over first, and who bred the first captive ones.
 Graziani line pastels don’t brown out as they age like NERD line (‘lemons’) do.

 Once they were imported to the U.S., they were quickly bred together to see what they would produce—super pastels.
 In the years that followed, the first few designer pastel ball python morphs were bred, including:

-- Super lemon pastel (first bred in 1999)
+- Super lemon pastel (1999)